TRNEEDANAME/DoomSlayer_Laser_Coil_Expansion/CI_5TWO_LWOTC_BridgeForDoomSlayer/ReadMe.txt

-﻿A bridge for the "Operation Parralels mod"

-The basis is :
-- You either have LWOTC
-- Or 5TWO

-So it's a bridge for :
-- 5TWO -> CI -> Doom slayer mod
-- 5TWO -> Doom slayer mod
-- LWOTC -> Doom slayer mod
+An expansion to the Doom Slayer mod that add support for the laser and coil weapons.
+It does more than that though :
+- Support for [WotC] Coilguns - Beam Tier Replacer 3.0 and [WotC] Laser Weapons - Magnetic Tier Replacer 3.1
+- WSR Shotgun Animations